ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - renamed all biddings to generic "biddings" so player is forced to pick up
 - Arkaines Valor: increased defense range, added hp/lvl as in 1.10, added 50% Fire Resist, added repair durability

 Adds the following:
-*- Slabs of Faith now drops from certain superuniques from Nightmare difficulty *- Gheeds Gambles now drop from Terrorized uniques and Champions *- chipped, flawed and normal gems now drop from superuniques in Nightmare difficulty *- chipped, flawed and normal gems can now be used to build different Crafting Stones *- Crafting Stones can be partly built by transmuting 50 Jewels (stacked) and a Crafting Stone.
-To finish a Crafting Stone you have to transmute infuse 50 runes (stacked) and 50 P Gems (Stacked) that can be used to craft new items directly
+*- Slabs of Faith now drop from Terrorized superuniques in Nightmare difficulty *- Gheeds Gambles now drop from Terrorized uniques and Champions in Hell difficulty *- Baubles now drop from Terrorized superuniques in Hell difficulty *- chipped, flawed and normal gems now drop from superuniques in Nightmare and Hell difficulty *- 3 x normal gems and 50 P-gems can now be used to build different Crafting Stones *- Baubles can be upgraded to Crafting Baubles by transmuting 50 Jewels (stacked) and a Bauble *- Specific types of "X Crafting Baubles" can be activated by transmuting 50 runes (stacked) with a Crafting Bauble.
+This will activate the Bauble and provide 50 charges of crafting X to items.
+When the last charge is consumed the Crafting Bauble will become a Bauble again.
 *- edited Crafting recipes to only use runes 1-7 for all crafting types *- enabled a recipe to build Obsidian Stones (Flawless and Perfect) to use for Slabs of Faith and Sunder Charms
 - Sunder charm biddings now drop from Hell Terrorized zones and can be used to craft Sunder Charms